MathewKeeling/PyModl/README.md

 * The highlighted notes belong to which scale?
 * The highlighted notes belong to which mode?
 * What are the notes of the C Dorian Mode?

+## Changelog
+2022/03/31
+Everything you see here:
+* Goals described
+* Made a method to generate all the notes of a fretboard
+* I'm tired.